filecoin-project/specs/data-structures.md

 All signatures in Filecoin come with a type that signifies which key type was used to create the signature.

+For more details on signature creation, see [the signatures spec](signatures.md).

 ```go
 type Signature struct {
 	Type int